n0tion/n0tion.github.io/_posts/2020-09-11-learning-react-part-1-stateless-components.md

 layout: post
 title: "Learning React Part 1: Stateless Components"
 ---
-At first glance the way components are defined in React seemed odd coming from a Vue background.
-Mostly due to its use of JSX, although Vue render functions can also make use of JSX.

-Just like Vue, React has more than one way to define a component.
+At first glance React components seem odd coming from a Vue background.
+Just like in Vue, React has more than one way to define components.
 Being that most SPAs are basically component trees or a composition of components, and the most common components used in building an application's UI are stateless.
-Stateless components seemed like a good place to start.
+Stateless components seem like a good place to start.

 The most common way to define stateless components in React is using functional component syntax.
-In essence you are simply defining and exporting a function.
+In essence you are simply defining and exporting a function which will then be passed to ```ReactDOM.render()```.

-The function encapsulates not only any actions the component might execute but more importantly returns the markup itself in the ```return``` statement...
-In JSX, which is just JavaScript at the end of the day.
+The function encapsulates not only any actions the component might execute but more importantly returns the markup itself in the ```return``` statement - in JSX, which is just JavaScript at the end of the day.
 This can be done without the enclosing parens if it's single line or between parens for multiline, nested markup.

 ```JavaScript
     const component = () => return <div>Hello world!</div>